 You are here: Urology Textbook > Ureters > Upper tract urothelial cancer

-Upper tract urothelial carcinomas (UTUC) are malignant tumors of the urothelium of the ureter, renal pelvis or calyces with similar properties like bladder carcinoma in relation to etiology and pathology.
+Upper tract urothelial carcinomas (UTUC) are malignant tumors of the urothelium of the ureter, renal pelvis, or calyces with similar properties to bladder carcinoma concerning etiology and pathology.
 EAU guidelines UTUC.
 Synonym: transitional cell carcinoma of the upper tract.

 Epidemiology